Gary Windass: Storylines

 Gary returns several weeks later with Luke "Quinny" Quinn (Steven Bell), a friend who is also in the armed forces.
 During their visit, Quinny receives news that his brother, also serving in the Army, has lost his legs in a roadside bomb.
 The news makes Gary and Anna even more anxious about potentially going to war.
 Indeed, several weeks later, Gary goes AWOL through fear of what might happen in a warzone.
 He is discovered by David, who agrees to keep quiet.
 However, upon seeing the stress Anna is under, David informs the Windass parents of Gary's whereabouts.
 Eddie later convinces him to return to the Army.
-In September 2010, Gary and Quinny return for another visit before they go to Afghanistan.
+In September 2010, Gary and Quinny returned for another visit before they went to Afghanistan.
 Becky McDonald's (Katherine Kelly) half-sister Kylie Turner (Paula Lane) sets her sights on Gary and the two end up sleeping together in Mary Taylor's (Patti Clare) motor home.
 Gary soon tires of Kylie, however, and attempts to win the affection of Izzy Armstrong (Cherylee Houston).
 To prove himself, he stands up to a man who makes an insulting comment about Izzy's disability.
 Gary and Quinny later get into a fight outside the Rovers with the men in question and Gary punches the thug.
 A passing Kirk Sutherland (Andrew Whyment) tells Gary and Quinny to go before anybody sees them.
 Kirk later takes the blame for the attack, with a relieved Gary thankful to Kirk for saving his Army career.
 The night before he heads out to Afghanistan, Gary finally gets together with Izzy.

 An army officer visits Anna and Eddie in November 2010, informing them that Gary was involved in a roadside bomb and is severely injured whereas the other troops, including Quinny, had died as a result.
 He also states that Gary will be sent to Queen Elizabeth Hospital Birmingham in Birmingham.
 Roy Cropper (David Neilson) informs the public at the Rovers about the tragic news and, as a mark of respect, he requests a 2-minute silence.
 Gary is psychologically and emotionally scarred as a result of the attack.
 He lashes out at those around him, including Anna.
 He plans on visiting Quinny's bereaved parents but cannot face it and doesn't go.
 The chaotic aftermath of the street's tram crash on 6 December 2010 triggers Gary's post-traumatic stress disorder and he is forced to flee to his home where he breaks down in tears.
 He becomes increasingly more withdrawn and begins drinking alone much to the concern of Izzy, Eddie and Anna.
 Eventually, Gary manages to deal with this problem himself and eventually faces Quinny's parents which seems to have helped him a lot.